DragonMage899/MindWeaver/ObsidianNotes/Uni/uni/Cos 333 Programming languages/Lecture 8.md

 List Functions
 - quote:
 	- In scheme we first eval all the parameters
-		- Atoms evaluate to themself
+		- Atoms evaluate to themselves
 		- List form parameters need to be evaluated as a function
 			- Scheme interpreter:
 				- List will be interpreted as a function by default